udexon/UCollab/Q25_UCollab.md

 - better hardware and software- more people, more devices, more storage, faster networks

 - 1980s GNU/Linux: mostly in C/C++, less fragmentations due to programming langauges and frameworks like 2020 -- solution by Phos Smashlet.

-Time to take to replicate 100% of MAGAF and Bitcoin?

-Time taken to replicate conventional businesses in shared economy businesses?
-Uber, AirBnB etc?

-And grow?

-National currency ratio to cryptocurrency change over time?

 - Use bullet indent to signify new section - easiest, change later.